PersonalitiesCrew/Personalities.Assets/-Devlogs/DEVLOG_11_4_24.md

 v0.8.x - Scratch Support stops.
 We get medals, bigger team, no idea on the comic thing. v0.9.x - Reworks.

 and that's your roadmap for today.
-Hehe.
+He he.